 The Shaker Heights Public Library offers information resources in response to advances in technology and the changing information needs of the community.

-Free access to the Internet is one component of the library’s mission to “strengthen our community and transform lives by bringing together people, information, and ideas.”
+Free access to the Internet is one component of the library’s mission to “strengthen our diverse community and transform lives by bringing together people, information, and ideas.”

 Information on the Internet